nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 ### Using Kubernetes secrets

-Storage passwords can be supplied using Kubernetes secret.
+Storage passwords can be supplied using a Kubernetes secret.
 One secret per database should be created in the Kubernetes namespace where NuoDB is deployed.
 It must hold the `target` and optional `historical` storage passwords for that database.
-The configured secret name is mounted inside all AP, hotcopy SM and non-hotcopy SM pods.
-The mount path is `/etc/nuodb/tde/<db-name>` by default and the static portion of the path can be changed using `admin.tde.storagePasswordsDir` variable.
+The configured secret name is mounted inside the AP, hotcopy SM and non-hotcopy SM pods.
+The mount path is `/etc/nuodb/tde/<db-name>` by default and the static portion of the path can be changed using the `admin.tde.storagePasswordsDir` variable.
-NuoDB Admin monitors all directories and files under `/etc/nuodb/tde` path and will configure storage passwords available in the mounted files.
+NuoDB Admin monitors all directories and files under the `/etc/nuodb/tde` path and will configure the storage passwords available in the mounted files.
 The following files can be used:

 - `/etc/nuodb/tde/<db-name>/target` = Holds the database target storage password.
 - `/etc/nuodb/tde/<db-name>/historical*` _(optional)_ = Holds a database historical storage password.
 Multiple files can be used to supply multiple historical passwords for each database.
-Historical passwords are discussed in detailin the  [Change storage passwords](#change-storage-passwords) section.
+Historical passwords are discussed in detail in the [Change storage passwords](#change-storage-passwords) section.

 Create a Kubernetes secret holding TDE passwords: